mrrusof/mrrusof.github.io/_posts/2016-10-17-the-category-problem.markdown

 3. Each product may belong to one or more categories.
 4. Each category may have subcategories.
 5. Categories that have products do not have subcategories.
-6. Each category may have only one parent.
+6. Each category has at most one parent.
 7. You may ask a product for its corresponding categories.
 8. You may ask a category for its corresponding products.